Essential Things to Know When Planning a Trip to New York City

 • Stand back from the tracks, for safety reasons and to allow departing passengers to get off first.

-• Keep your head down, avoid eye contact and stay aware of your surroundings; this is the best way to steer clear of crime and confrontation.
+• Keep your head down, avoid eye contact and remain aware of your surroundings; this is the best way to steer clear of crime and confrontation.
 Rest assured, the police are, as of this writing, doubling down on security on trains and in stations, and the city recently replaced all the lighting with brighter bulbs.

 • Use CityMapper or Apple Maps while walking around the city to find stations and plan your trip.
 You can also get a subway map at most drug stores and convenience stores.